 This Is (Maybe) Good For Us

 Trump continues to demonstrate, over and over, through campaign rhetoric and promises, social media posts and interviews, that his absolute priority is the financial bottom line.
 He believes he can “Make America Great Again” by making America richer and increasing job availability.
 Even just five years ago, this might have been a problem for the typical environmentalist, but in the last year/months/few days renewable energy is proving it is more viable, in both production and cost-effectiveness.
-Photovoltaic solar energy has dropped in cost over 70% in the last decade.
+Photovoltaic solar energy has dropped in cost over 70 percent in the last decade.
 Both solar and wind have become increasingly economically competitive to install and maintain, when compared to traditional coal and natural gas.

 In addition, there are a few of his stated policies that just happen to be potentially positive for the environment.
 He supports keeping public lands under control of the federal government, and seems quite concerned with the availability of clean water.
 His applicable ideas may not be the best for combating climate change, but it certainly supports the notion that he loves America and actually wants to do right by the people.
 It’s not perfect, but it’s hope.